Jay-Dee/MDCG/README.md

 ---

-To run the solution, please follow the following steps:
+To run the solution, please follow the steps below:
 - Checkout code from the [github repo for MDCG](https://github.com/Jay-Dee/MDCG)
 - Build the solution locally
 - In package-manager console, run the following to generate the local SQL Server db